How to Clean Retainers

 - For the deep grooves, use a cotton swab to clean the ridges.

 These types of retainers are attached to your teeth, so you have to floss them daily.
-This process is definitely more complex, but after time it’s something that will come with ease.
+This process is more complex, but after time it’s something that will come with ease.
 Here are the steps to making sure your retainer is squeaky clean.

-- First grab floss and use a floss threader to slide the floss in between your middle front lower teeth.
+- First, grab floss and use a floss threader to slide the floss in between your middle front lower teeth.

 - Then hold the end of the floss and have the other end attached to the threader.

-- Slide the floss under your retainer wire, and move it around, up and down, in between your teeth, and gum line.
+- Slide the floss under your retainer wire, and move it around, up and down, in between your teeth and gum line.

 - Then move the floss sideways to the next part that needs to be cleaned.